X1X71/Active-Directory-Windows-Server/README.md

 Once the AD DS role is installed, you’ll need to promote the server to a Domain Controller.

-   1.Promote the Server:
+   1. Promote the Server:

    -After the installation completes, you’ll see a notification in Server Manager.
 Click the yellow triangle icon, then click Promote this server to a domain controller.

 ![Screenshot 2025-01-11 at 15-53-02 pve01 - Proxmox Virtual Environment](https://github.com/user-attachments/assets/7adc54b1-eb30-437b-931e-0055fdf308d8)

-   2.Configure the Domain:
+   2. Configure the Domain:

    -In the Active Directory Domain Services Configuration Wizard, select the option Add a new forest.